Table of Contents

 2. The Three Mistakes Of My Life

-Based in Ahmadabad, The Three Mistakes Of My Life is a novel that talks about cricket, business, and religion.
+One of the most bestselling books by Chetan Bhagat, The Three Mistakes Of My Life is a novel based in Ahmedabad that talks about cricket, business, and religion.
 The book revolves around three young boys, Omi, Ishaan, and Govind.
 Govind and his mistakes overthrow the dream of his life.
 Filled with dramatic twists in simple writing, this one is sure to get you glued till the end.
 Kai Po Che! is a popular movie based on this story.

 Year Of Publication: 2008